Things to do at the Cotswold Water Park

 Boys on pontoon using fishing nets at Cotswold Water Park

-Set in stunning countryside, there are plenty of places to walk around the Cotswold Water Park.
+There are miles of walks around the Cotswold Water Park.

-We took a family riverside hike on the Thames Path Walk, which took us round several lakes and along the River Thames to the pretty village of Ashton Keynes.
-Here, we stopped for lunch in the garden of the White Hart Inn and took shelter from the rain.
-It was a fairly soggy experience, but still very beautiful.
+However, our favourite was the Thames Path Walk, which took us round several lakes and along the River Thames to the pretty village of Ashton Keynes, where we stopped for lunch at the White Hart Inn.
+It was a very rainy day, but we still really enjoyed the scenery.

-Click here for 6 of the most popular circular walks in the Cotswold Water Park.
+Whether you prefer short walks or longer hikes, there’s a route for everyone.
+Click here for six of the most popular circular walks in the Cotswold Water Park.

 two cows in woods during a hike at Cotswold Water Park

-You can buy day tickets for course and fly fishing at the angling clubs, Ashton Keynes Angling Club and South Cerney Angling Club.
+With over 70 lakes, the park is a haven for anglers.
+You can buy day tickets for course and fly fishing at the angling clubs, including Ashton Keynes Angling Club and South Cerney Angling Club.
+Even if you’re just pond dipping like us, it’s a great way for kids to connect with nature.

 Two giant tortoise at the Cotswold Wildlife Park